mautic/developer-documentation-new/docs/testing/e2e_test_suite.rst

 View test results
 =================

-After running the tests, the results are displayed in the terminal.
+After running the tests, Codeception returns the results in the terminal.
 Additionally, any failures generate snapshots and HTML reports in the ``_output`` directory, which you can use for debugging.

 Additional options
 ==================